 A big bathroom mirror is always going to be a winner for families, whether it’s for make-up, hair styling or shaving.
 An illuminated mirror can provide great lighting during the night, while those with dimmer switches are perfect for cosy, relaxed evenings in the tub.

-Heated towel rails are fantastic for family bathrooms.
+Towel Radiators and warmers are fantastic for family bathrooms.
 They come in a variety of sizes, which means they can be both useful for storing items as well as providing the obvious heat benefits.
 They also come in handy during the winter months, when the heated element can be used to help dry clothes.
 This is particularly useful with smaller children, where changing and washing clothes is a regular aspect of family life.
 They are also wall-mounted, providing extra visible space, which is great if you’re looking for space for a smaller bathroom.

 As well as heating in general, underfloor heating is a good way to make it a nice, inviting, and warm space for everyone to use.
 This is good for small children to keep them warm, while also making it nice and toasty under-foot for those early morning workers and school-goers in winter months.